mui/material-ui/docs/data/joy/components/typography/typography.md

 ```

 :::info
-💡 **Tip:** The `color` prop is an exception!
+💡 **Tip:** The `color` prop is an exception, though!
-It refers to the palette being used and not specifically the text color.
+It actually refers to the palette being used and not specifically the text color.
 To override that instead, use the `textColor` prop.
 :::